wp-plugins/relevanssi/readme.txt

 * Marcus Dalgren for UTF-8 fixing.

 == Changelog ==

+= 1.7.3 =
+* Small bug fix: code that created database indexes was broken.
+Say "ALTER TABLE `wp_relevanssi` ADD INDEX (doc)" and "ALTER TABLE `wp_relevanssi` ADD INDEX (term)" to your MySQL db to fix this for an existing installation.

 = 1.7.2 =
 * Small bug fix: public posts that are changed to private are now removed from index (password protected posts remain in index).